 Funding support for the preparation of this paper has been provided, in part, by the McKnight Foundation and the Association of State Wetland Managers.
-The support is much appreciated.
-The paper incorporates some materials from earlier papers prepared by the author or by the author with Ed Thomas, Esq. and Sam Medlock Esq. dealing with government liability for flood risks.
-Suggestions to me on the content of the present paper by Ed Thomas, Esq. and Sam Medlock, Esq., are much appreciated.
+This support is much appreciated.
+The paper also incorporates materials from earlier papers prepared by the author or by the author with Ed Thomas, Esq. and Sam Medlock Esq. for the Association of State Floodplain Managers dealing with government liability for flood risks.
+Suggestions to me on the content of these present paper and these earlier papers by Ed Thomas, Esq. are much appreciated.
 However, the ideas expressed are those of the author and not necessarily those of colleagues.